Characterising local fields of positive characteristic by Galois theory and the Brauer group: Consequences of the Brauer group axioms

 \begin{lemma} For a $p$-henselian valuation $v$ on $K$, we have $\pair{\mathcal{O}_v}{1 + \mathfrak{m}_v} = 0$.
 More generally: For every $0 \neq x \in \mathcal{O}_v$, we have $\pair{x^{-1}\mathcal{O}_v}{1 + x\mathfrak{m}_v} = 0$. \end{lemma} \begin{proof} Let $a \in x^{-1}\mathcal{O}_v$, i.e.\ $v(a) \geq -v(x)$, and consider the character $\chi \colon \G_K \to \Z/p$ associated to $a + \wp(K)$.
 Let $b \in 1 + x\mathfrak{m}_v$.
 We must show that $(\chi, b) = 0$.
 There is nothing to prove if $\chi = 0$, so suppose otherwise.
 Let $L/K$ be the $\Z/p$-extension associated to $\chi$, which is precisely the extension of $K$ generated by an element $\alpha$ with $\alpha^p - \alpha = a$.
 By Lemma \ref{lem:kernel-pairing-norm} we have to show that $b$ is a norm of $L/K$.
 For an element $y \in K$, we have $(\alpha+y)^p - (\alpha+y) - a - \wp(y) = 0$, so $X^p - X - a - \wp(y)$ is the minimal polynomial of $\alpha+y$ over $K$, and hence the norm of $\alpha+y$ is $a + \wp(y)$.
 The norm of $\frac{\alpha+y}{\alpha}$ is therefore $\frac{a + \wp(y)}{a} = 1 + \wp(y)/a$.
 Since $v$ is $p$-henselian, we can choose $y \in K$ with $\wp(y) = (b-1)a = \frac{b-1}{x} (ax) \in \mathfrak{m}_v$.
 Then $b = 1 + \wp(y)/a$ is a norm, as desired. \end{proof}

-\begin{lemma} Let $v$ be a non-trivial valuation on $K$.
-If $Kv$ is imperfect, then the value group $vK$ is countable and has a minimal positive element. \end{lemma} \begin{proof} The field $Kv$ is countable.
-Indeed, for any $x \in K$ with $v(x) < 0$, the $\F_p$-linear map
+\begin{lemma} Let $v$ be a non-trivial $p$-henselian valuation on $K$.
+If $Kv$ is imperfect, then the value group $vK$ is countable and has a minimal positive element. \end{lemma} \begin{proof} Let us first argue that the field $Kv$ is countable.
+Pick $x \in K$ with $v(x) < 0$ and consider the $\F_p$-linear map

-is injective, and its codomain is countable by the Galois group assumption.
-Since $Kv/(Kv)^p$ is a positive-dimensional $(Kv)^p$-vector space, it follows that $(Kv)^p$ and therefore $Kv$ are countable.